sftpgo/docs/docs/tutorials/eventmanager-recycle-bin.md

 ### Actions

-Select the `copy to recycle` action and enable **Execute sync**.
+Select the `copy to recycle` action and enable **Synchronous execution**.

 :warning: **Synchronous execution is required.** The copy must complete before the upload or delete operation proceeds.
-Without "Execute sync", the original file might be overwritten or deleted before the copy finishes.
+Without "Synchronous execution", the original file might be overwritten or deleted before the copy finishes.

 ![Recycle rule actions](../assets/img/recycle-rule-actions.png){data-gallery="recycle-rule-actions"}